(225 ILCS 110/16)

 care, counseling, or treatment by physicians or clinical psychologists approved

-or designated by the Board, as a condition, term, or restriction for continued,
+or designated by the Board, as a condition, term, or restriction for continued, restored, or

 renewed licensure to practice; or, in lieu of care, counseling, or treatment,